 Pre-K supporters, whose ranks are growing, help us promote the campaign’s vision of making high-quality pre-k accessible to every 3- and 4-year-old in Pennsylvania.
-In just over two years, we have recruited nearly 16,000 individual supporters, more than 600 organizations, and over 130 civic and business leaders to our Leadership Council.
+Our individual supporters top more than 20,000 with more than 600 supporting organizations and over 130 civic and business leaders to our Leadership Council.

 Our supporters recognize that the path to educational success for Pennsylvania’s children begins before they enter kindergarten, and investing in high-quality pre-k is a top priority across partisan and geographic lines.

 Military Leaders for Pre-k